Cardinal Richelieu: Rise to power

-In 1619, Marie de Médicis escaped from her confinement in the Château de Blois, becoming the titular leader of an aristocratic rebellion.
-The King and the duc de Luynes recalled Richelieu, believing that he would be able to reason with the Queen.
+In 1619, Marie de Médici escaped from her confinement in the Château de Blois, becoming the titular leader of an aristocratic rebellion.
+The king and the duc de Luynes recalled Richelieu, believing that he would be able to reason with the queen.
 Richelieu was successful in this endeavour, mediating between her and her son.
-Complex negotiations bore fruit when the Treaty of Angoulême was ratified; Marie de Médicis was given complete freedom, but would remain at peace with the King.
-The Queen-Mother was also restored to the royal council.
+Complex negotiations bore fruit when the Treaty of Angoulême was ratified; Marie de Médici was given complete freedom, but would remain at peace with the king.
+The queen-mother was restored to the royal council.

-After the death of the King's favourite, the duc de Luynes, in 1621, Richelieu rose to power quickly.
-The year after, the King nominated Richelieu for a cardinalate, which Pope Gregory XV accordingly granted in September 1622.
-Crises in France, including a rebellion of the Huguenots, rendered Richelieu a nearly indispensable advisor to the King.
-After he was appointed to the royal council of ministers on 29 April 1624, he intrigued against the chief minister, Charles, duc de La Vieuville.
-On 12 August of the same year, La Vieuville was arrested on charges of corruption, and Cardinal Richelieu took his place as the King's principal minister the following day, although the Cardinal de la Rochefoucauld nominally remained president of the council (Richelieu was officially appointed president in November 1629).
+After the death of the king's favourite, the duc de Luynes, in 1621, Richelieu rose to power quickly.
+The year after, the king nominated Richelieu for a cardinalate, which Pope Gregory XV accordingly granted in September 1622.
+Crises in France, including a rebellion of the Huguenots, rendered Richelieu a nearly indispensable advisor to the king.
+After he was appointed to the royal council of ministers on 29 April 1624, he intrigued against the chief minister Charles, duc de La Vieuville.
+On 12 August of the same year, La Vieuville was arrested on charges of corruption, and Cardinal Richelieu took his place as the king's principal minister the following day, but the Cardinal de la Rochefoucauld nominally remained president of the council (Richelieu was officially appointed president in November 1629).